hasithperera/RocksatX-WVU/Docs/General/Update - Justin.md

 ![](../res/Pasted%20image%2020240514140633.png)

 ## PreAmp Two Stage + RP Update
-- Performed Frequency Sweep at 5 Vpp from 1-25 MHz using signal generator and BNC Banana Plugs as a dipole Antenna.
+- Performed Frequency Sweep at 5 Vpp from 1-25 MHz for 140 Seconds using signal generator and BNC Banana Plugs as a dipole Antenna.
 	- Red Pitaya was connected to PreAmp in Two Stage amp mode with the amp connected to black antenna (https://www.pasternack.com/3.5-dbi-rubber-duck-antenna-136-174-mhz-bnc-male-connector-peanrbd1034-p.aspx)

 ![](../res/1000004150.jpg)